PaycoinFoundation/paycoin/doc/translation_process.md

 This directory contains all translations.
 Filenames must adhere to this format:

-    bitcoin_xx_YY.ts or bitcoin_xx.ts
+    paycoin_xx_YY.ts or paycoin_xx.ts

 #### Source file

-`src/qt/locale/bitcoin_en.ts` is treated in a special way.
+`src/qt/locale/paycoin_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the code is changed this file must be updated to reflect those changes.
 Usually, this can be accomplished by running `lupdate` (included in the Qt SDK).